Nadia27/secretsApp/README.md

    > bcrypt was designed for password hashing hence it is a slow algorithm.
 This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting a dictionary attack.

    - Salt rounds allows you to set the number of times you would like to salt your sensitive data.

+* __Level 5 Security - Cookies & Sessions__

+  - Cookies are used to establish and maintain a Session

+  - A session is a period of time when a browser interacts with a Server

+  - Cookies and Session are implemented through my site using Passport

+  - NPM packages used:
+      - passport - used to authenticate request
+      - passport-local - local authentication strategy for users using username and password
+      - passport-local-mongoose - Mongoose plugin
+      - express-session - allows authentication between client and session

+* __Level 6 Security - Third Party OAuth2.0__

+  - OAuth - Open Authorization, open standard for open-based token authorization

+  - Why OAuth?

+    - Granular level access - developer can decide the type of data needed

+    - Read/Read+Write Access - allows read only or both read/write

+    - Revoke Access - user can deauthorize access that was originally  granted